Sweet Creature

-"Sweet Creature" is a song by English singer Harry Styles, from his self-titled debut studio album (2017).
-The song was written by Styles and Kid Harpoon, while production was handled by the latter alongside Jeff Bhasker, Alex Salibian and Tyler Johnson.
+"Sweet Creature" is a song by English singer Harry Styles from his self-titled debut studio album (2017).
+It was written by Styles and Kid Harpoon, while production was handled by the latter alongside Jeff Bhasker, Alex Salibian and Tyler Johnson.
 It was released for digital download and streaming as a promotional single on 2 May 2017, by Columbia Records.
 Musically, the song is an acoustic folk ballad that relies on a guitar-driven production.
-The lyrics are about the confusion and potency of young love.
+The lyrics tell of two young people, separated by circumstance but with a common bond, home.

 Critics praised Styles's earnest vocal performance, and commented on the track's sound.
 Some felt that the song showcased Styles's strengths and signaled a maturity in his musical direction.
 The track received widespread comparisons to the Beatles' 1968 song, "Blackbird".
 "Sweet Creature" peaked at number 46 on the UK Singles Chart and entered the top 40 in record charts in Australia, Ireland, New Zealand, Scotland, and Spain.
 It received platinum certifications in Australia, Brazil, Canada, and the United States.
 Styles performed the song on The One Show, and included it on the setlist of Harry Styles: Live on Tour.